Final Fantasy 16 Ruin Reawakened Svarog [Full Guide]

 Accessories, Weapon, And Armor

-• Ring of the Marksman: This boosts your magic will damage by 10%.
+1. Ring of the Marksman: Boosts your magic will damage by 10%.

-• Ring of Timely Focus: Slows down time whenever an evadable attack occurs.
+4. Ring of Timely Focus: Slows down time when evadable attacks occur, aiding your movement.

 How To Defeat Ruin Reawakened